Osaka Gay Travel

 Instagram-famous Dotonbori is just as beautiful in person as it looks online!
 Dotonbori is high on the list of most “instagramable” places in Japan!
 I fell in love with this area.
 The energy, the lights, the music and the peaceful river dividing it all kept me coming back.
 I’d say it’s the number one place to see in Osaka.

 There are a couple different cat cafés in Osaka, but I highly recommend Cat Café Cat Tail.
-I recommend this location because the cats seemed more energetic and playful than those I’ve seen in other cafés.
-Sometimes most cats you find in these cafés are only interested in sleeping.
+I like this location because the cats seem more energetic and playful than those I’ve seen in other cafés.
+Sometimes the majority of cats in cat cafés are only interested in sleeping.
 Well, not here at Cat Tail!

 At Cat Café Cat Tail, the staff will help you engage with the cats.
-I really like and support this.
+I really like and support this, so this establishment is high on my list of Osaka gay travel recommendations.
 They provide you with special soft blankets that the cats are attracted to.
 Throw it over your lap and the cats come to snuggle!
 Total cost is 1300 Yen for an hour, inclusive of a beverage.

 Explore Osaka Castle

 The Sumiyoshi Taisha Shrine is definitely the most peaceful place in Osaka.
-It’s my second favorite place in Osaka, Dotonbori being the first.
+It’s my second favorite place in the city, Dotonbori being the first.
 Wondering why I loved the Sumiyoshi Shrine so much?
 Well, aside from the beauty, I was probably one of only four or five tourists there!

 The Sumiyoshi Shrine is free to enter.
 You can get there by the metro or tramway.
 Be careful if you take metro trains as you’ll need to take a local one.
 The shrine metro stop is a local stop.
 Semi-express trains will skip it.